 Hormone balance

 This condition leads to the benign enlargement of male breast tissue, marked by an increase in glandular breast tissue rather than fat.
-These hormonal shifts are especially common during adolescence and aging, making gynecomastia a widespread concern among men of various age groups.
+These hormonal shifts are especially common during adolescence and aging, making gynaecomastia a widespread concern among men of various age groups.

 Common symptoms of gynaecomastia include lumps in the breasts, excess fat, and a palpable, tender, firm, mobile, disc-like mound of tissue under the nipple.
 Beyond physical discomfort, gynaecomastia often leads to significant emotional distress, embarrassment, and social anxiety.
-For many, the condition can affect self-esteem and daily interactions, making effective treatment essential.
+For many, the condition can affect daily interactions, making effective treatment essential.
 Studies have shown a marked decrease in embarrassment and social anxiety following successful treatment.

 While some cases of gynaecomastia resolve on their own, particularly in adolescents, persistent cases may require medical intervention.
 Treatment is typically pursued when the condition is severe, persistent, or causes significant emotional or psychological issues.
-Understanding the different grades of gynecomastia, from mild (BB Grade 1) to severe (BB Grade 4), helps in determining the appropriate treatment approach, whether it be surgical or non-surgical.
+Understanding the different grades of gynaecomastia, from mild (BB Grade 1) to severe (BB Grade 4), helps in determining the appropriate treatment approach, whether it be surgical or non-surgical.

 Subcutaneous Mastectomy: A Surgical Approach